rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - Ancillary Information

 Similar to Status Notifications, these notifications apply the `role="status"` HTML markup.
-They will not inturupt a user from a task they are engaged in, and are provided on user action rather than as part of the page.
+They will not interrupt a user from a task they are engaged in, and are provided on user action rather than as part of the page.
-These event based notifications differ from Status Notifications as they do not update live, inline-regons of a page.
+These event based notifications differ from Status Notifications as they do not update live, inline-regions of a page.
 Conditional Notifications are triggered based on actions completed by the user.
 These notifications may open or be added to locations unrelated to the action which caused the notification to trigger.
 Additionally, they may open based on conditions a user has created or criterium they have met.
 If someone were to ignore, or miss a toast message, due to its timed display, there should be no negative impact on their current activities or the status that the message conveyed.
 Using the previous examples, ignoring a toast message would still mean that a file was saved, that a message was sent, or that a meeting was about to start.

-#### Automatic dissmisal
+#### Automatic dismissal
 In some scenarios Conditional notifications may be displayed for a set amount of time rather than become an evergreen feature of a page.
-In these cases there should be no negative impact on their current activities or the status that the message conveyed. ignoring a timed notification would still mean that the action will be completed succefully.
+In these cases there should be no negative impact on their current activities or the status that the message conveyed. ignoring a timed notification would still mean that the action will be completed successfully.

 - **Must**
   -  ensure notification will not be removed if keyboard focus or mouse hover is within/over the notification.